P. Venkat Rangan: Research and academic career

 He was the founder and director of the Multimedia Laboratory and Internet & Wireless Networks (WiFi) Research center at the University of California, San Diego, where was also professor of computer science and engineering for 16 years.
 At age 33 he was one of the youngest full professors at University of California, San Diego.

 Venkat Rangan has been identified by the ACM as a pioneer of research in multimedia systems, and for "founding one of the foremost centers for research in multimedia, in which area he is an inventor of fundamental techniques with global impact".

 Entrepreneurship

-He is known for founding & serving as CEO of Yodlee, Inc., an American personal finance software company pioneering in online account aggregation service.
-For his work, he was selected as one of the 25 best entrepreneurs by the president of the United States of America in 2000 and featured on the July 2000 cover of Internet World Magazine.
+He is the founder and CEO of Yodlee, Inc., an American personal finance software company pioneering in online account aggregation service.
+For his work, he was selected as one of the 25 best entrepreneurs by the US president in 2000 and featured on the July 2000 cover of Internet World Magazine.

 Positions held

-Venkat Rangan has served various positions:
+Venkat Rangan has had various positions: